40 Hour Site Safety Manager Training

 - Describe communication procedures between New York City Department of Buildings and licensed site safety professionals

-Students are required to complete 100% of the course and actively participate in all learning activities including hands-on exercises.
+Students are required to complete 100% of the course and actively participate in all learning activities including review quizzes and hands-on exercises.

 Students are not permitted to miss more than 4 hours of class time.
 Should this occur, it is the student’s responsibility to contact TSCTA to schedule a make up session or arrange to attend another scheduled event.
 Student will not be eligible to receive certificate of completion without making up missed time.